EgeOnderX/MiniPyEngine/README.md

 Resolution can be adjusted in the `config` file.
 ⚠️ **Warning:** Never set the resolution below QVGA, as it may cause unpredictable behavior.

+---

-To create your own game:
+##To create your own game:

 - Edit `maps/default.mpf`
-*(Note: The current sound system includes only sample sounds.)*
+*(Note: You can use the GMMKR GUI.
+To open it: run main.py and click Game Maker)* *(Note: The current sound system includes only sample sounds.)*

 ---